Respecting the Divinity in all beings.

 svasti nas-taarkshyo arishtta-nemihi |

-May Tarkshya or Garuda, the protector guard us from misfortunes and grant us wellbeing,
+May Tarkshya or Garuda, the protector guard us against misfortunes and grant us wellbeing,

 स्वस्ति नो वृहस्पतिर्दधातु ॥